runzh-crypto/ai-context-sync/docs/configuration-system.md

 ## Overview

-The AiSync configuration system supports multiple AI tools and provides flexible file mapping capabilities.
+The AI Context Sync configuration system supports multiple AI tools and provides flexible file mapping capabilities.
 It supports both legacy and new configuration formats for backward compatibility.

 ## Configuration Formats